Vector Arithmetic and Vector Drawings

 This program draws three half-lines, employing slightly different computations in each one.

 In all the loops, line points are drawn by the function discp.
 The vector mv represents the difference between two line points.

-In the first loop, the member function .mul from type vector2D calculates the position of a point on a circle, by multiplying the vector mv.
+In the first loop, the member function .mul from type vector2D calculates the position of a point on a line, by multiplying the vector mv.